How To Use Xero Software

 - Description Of Company

 - Physical Address

 It is important to fill up all of these details accurately.
 This is because Xero uses this information when creating reports and invoices.
 For example, your company physical address may be placed at the top or bottom of invoices.
-Many accountants new to Xero often make the mistake of writing a fake physical address only to have it be sent to clients who write back confused.
+Many accountants that are new to Xero often make the mistake of writing a fake physical address, only to have it be sent to clients who write back confused.